dd9jn/rfc4880bis/crypto-refresh.md

 Refer to {{ecdh-parameters}} for the details regarding the choice of the KEK algorithm, which SHOULD be one of the three AES algorithms.
 Key wrapping and unwrapping is performed with the default initial value of {{RFC3394}}.

+To produce the input to the key wrapping method, first concatenate the following values:

+- The one-octet algorithm identifier, if it was passed (in the case of a v3 PKESK packet).

+- The session key.

-The input to the key wrapping method is the plaintext described in {{pkesk}}, "Public-Key Encrypted Session Key Packets (Tag 1)", with a two-octet checksum appended (equal to the sum of the preceding octets, modulo 65536), and then padded using the method described in {{PKCS5}} to an 8-octet granularity.
+- A two-octet checksum of the session key, equal to the sum of the session key octets, modulo 65536.

+Then, the above values are padded using the method described in {{PKCS5}} to an 8-octet granularity.

-For example, in a v3 Public-Key Encrypted Session Key packet, the following AES-256 session key, in which 32 octets are denoted from k0 to k31, is composed to form the following 40 octet sequence:
+For example, in a v3 Public-Key Encrypted Session Key packet, an AES-256 session key is encoded as follows, forming a 40 octet sequence:

     09 k0 k1 ... k31 s0 s1 05 05 05 05 05

-The octets s0 and s1 above denote the checksum of the session key octets.
+The octets k0 to k31 above denote the session key, and the octets s0 and s1 denote the checksum of the session key octets.
 This encoding allows the sender to obfuscate the size of the symmetric encryption key used to encrypt the data.
 For example, assuming that an AES algorithm is used for the session key, the sender MAY use 21, 13, and 5 octets of padding for AES-128, AES-192, and AES-256, respectively, to provide the same number of octets, 40 total, as an input to the key wrapping method.